Considering how dark things get for Junpei and the others, it makes the touching moments they get all the more potent.

 --> They were happy to simply see one another again.
 Although the level of cheer varied greatly from person to person, each one of them was wearing some manner of smile.
 Almost as though they had forgotten the death of the 9th man...
 No, thought Junpei, perhaps that wasn't it.
 Perhaps the thoughts of his death was what drove them to smile at one another.
 Not in a morbid or hateful way, no. The 9th man had died, but they were still alive, and that was something to be happy about.
 A sort of simple, uncomplicated joy, Junpei thought.
 The joy of being alive.

 * The epilogue.
-After experiencing all the horror of the Nonary Game, [[spoiler:most of the characters are free from all danger and just joking together on a road trip]].
+After experiencing all the horror of the Nonary Game, [[spoiler:most of the characters are free from all danger and just joking together on what basically boils down to a road trip]].
 Running parallel to this, the scene with [[spoiler:young Junpei and Akane on the hilltop]] is both heartwarming and a TearJerker [[spoiler:because it's probably one of the last times they ever saw each other before Akane was kidnapped]].